ninmonkey/NewspaperWebComics/README.md

 # todo

 - screenshot for github

-- threading
-    - might need further locks such as config read/write
-    - need request_cached or anything that touches cache.json
+- auto-free space in /cache/ as needed
 - module js pattern
     - de-duplicate code in js init handlers
-- async request fetch of urls?
+    - unused: handle_swap(), init()

 - why does image['title'] fail?
     - allow it to be optional like `alt`